numbertheory/chat-gpt-project/README.md

 1. Create a python program where I can chat with a demonic doll.
 2. What are some reactions that a demonic doll would have when chatting with a human?
+3. Make a python function which returns a random choice from a list of strings.
+4. Create a JSON file of the doll answers that you provided.

 The raw answers to these prompts will be listed in the [answers/](answers/) folder in this repo.